tylertroy/video2sprites/README.md

     screen = pygame.display.set_mode(size)

     asteroid = SpriteSheet('asteroid_195x(251x55).png', unit_height=251)
-    bluering = SpriteSheet('bluering_95x(114x150).png', unit_height=114)
+    bluering = SpriteSheet('bluering_95x(114x150).png', unit_height=114) ###
     asteroid.rect.topleft = (50, 50)
-    bluering.rect.topleft = (400, 50)
+    bluering.rect.topleft = (400, 50) ###

     while 1:
         for event in pygame.event.get():
             if event.type == pygame.QUIT: pygame.quit()
         screen.fill(black)

         asteroid.update()
-        bluering.update()
+        bluering.update() ###

         asteroid.draw(screen)
-        bluering.draw(screen)
+        bluering.draw(screen) ###

         pygame.display.flip()
         pygame.time.wait(25)
 ```

 ## A note for Windows users

-All of the programs and libraries I have used here (youtube-dl, imagemagick, ffmpeg, gimp, python, pygame) are available for windows however the batch processing commands using Linux piping, `|`, wont work in `cmd.exe`.
+All of the programs and libraries I have used here (youtube-dl, imagemagick, ffmpeg, gimp, python, pygame) are freely-available for windows however the batch processing commands using Linux piping, `|`, wont work in `cmd.exe`.
 There is probabably a way to achieve similar results in Windows' Powershell but I'm not familiar enough with that to provide a good solution here.
 If anyone feels like forking a windows adapted version of this tutorial that would be great!
-Alternatively you can try installing Linux, you wont be disappointed!
+Alternatively you can try installing Linux, you won't be disappointed!